-- Log in to ConnectCarolina and access the Student Center through Self Service.
+- Log in to ConnectCarolina and click on the Student Center tile.

 - Click/check the box for Financial Aid Deferment AND the Statement of Understanding and then click submit.

 - There will be a confirmation screen after you hit submit, click OK.
 You must request the deferment before the due date on the billing statement.